 - Ula, Southern Mindanao, Philippines: 1 person.

-Since this main shock, 1 smaller aftershock was detected.
-At a distance of 18 km (11 mi) southwest of this earthquake, an aftershock struck 18 hrs later.
+Since this main shock, 2 smaller aftershocks were detected.
+At a distance of 11 km (7 mi) west of this earthquake, an aftershock struck 18 hrs later.
 It measured a magnitude of 4.1

-In the days before this main shock, 1 smaller foreshock was detected.
+In the days before this main shock, 2 smaller foreshocks were detected.
 Nearby this earthquake a foreshock struck 16 hrs earlier.
 It measured a magnitude of 4.6

 Overview of foreshocks and aftershocks